profrobwells/first-llm-classifier/docs/bulk-prompts.md

 Your answers should be returned as a flat JSON list.

-It is very important that the length of JSON list you return is exactly the same as the number of names your receive.
+It is very important that the length of JSON list you return is exactly the same as the number of names you receive.

 If I were to submit: